-Homestead Lots range in size from 60' to 195' wide by 110' to 200' deep.
+Homestead Lots range in size from 60 feet to 195 feet wide by 110 feet to 200 feet deep.

-Front Yard Setback: 20' to Main House.
+Front Yard Setback: 20 feet to Main House.
 Front Porches or Single Story Bays may extend to within 15' of the Sidewalk or Street ROW.

-Side Yard Setback: Total side setbacks shall equal 16' with a minimum setback for all homes is 6'.
+Side Yard Setback: Total side setbacks shall equal 16 feet with a minimum setback for all homes is 6 feet.

-Side Street Setback (Corner Lot): 15' for all structures.
+Side Street Setback (Corner Lot): 15 feet for all structures.

-Rear Yard Setback: 25' to Main House.
+Rear Yard Setback: 25 feet to Main House.